generate/generate/README.md

 #### key

-Changelog entries are categorized using the following labels _(from [keep-a-changelog](https://github.com/olivierlacan/keep-a-changelog)_):
+Changelog entries are classified using the following labels _(from [keep-a-changelog](https://github.com/olivierlacan/keep-a-changelog)_):

 * `added`: for new features
 * `changed`: for changes in existing functionality